 To identify this newly presented/mapped disk/LUN on server2, you need to scan hardware or FC.
 Once you get disk number for it (identified in the kernel) proceed with the next steps of LVM.

 Read here : Howto scan new lun / disk in Linux & HPUX

 5. Import it in LVM

 Now, we have disk / LUN identified on server2 along with the VG map file from server1.
 Using this file and disk name, proceed with importing VG in server2.

 # vgimport -v -m /tmp/vg01.map /dev/vg01 list_of_disk vgimport: Volume group “/dev/vg01” has been successfully created.
 Warning: A backup of this volume group may not exist on this machine.
 Please remember to take a backup using the vgcfgbackup command after activating the volume group. # vgchange -a y vg01 Volume group “/dev/vg01” has been successfully changed. # vgcfgbackup /dev/vg01 Volume Group configuration for /dev/vg01 has been saved in /etc/lvmconf/vg01.conf

 First, import VG with vgimport command.
-In place of list_of_disk argument in above example you have to give your disk name.
+In place of the list_of_disk argument in the above example, you have to give your disk name.
 You can use any VG name here.
-Its not mandatory that you have to use VG name same as first server.
+It’s not mandatory that you have to use VG name same as the first server.
 After successful import, activate that VG with vgchange.

 6. Make it available to use on server2

-At this stage, you disk / LUN are available in LVM of server2 with all data on them intact.
-To make it avaibale for use we need to mount it on directory.
+At this stage, you disk / LUN is available in LVM of server2 with all data on them intact.
+To make it available for use we need to mount it on the directory.
 Use mount command: